 Add the chicken stock, boil until the vegetables are just cooked.
 Do not overcook or the vegetables will lose their flavor.
 Using a hand blender liquidize until smooth and silky.
 Taste and adjust seasoning.
 Garnish with a blob of cream and some finely chopped chives.

-We know you know how to cook a turkey, so here’s an Irish recipie for slow roasted shoulder of pork to compliment your efforts that will go nicely instead of the usual ham side.
-Simply put the pork in the oven in the morning and by dinnertime you’ll have the most succulent and tender piece of meat.
+We know you know how to cook a turkey, so here’s an Irish recipe for a slow roasted shoulder of pork to complement your efforts that will go nicely instead of the usual ham side.
+Simply put the pork in the oven in the morning and by dinnertime, you’ll have the most succulent and tender piece of meat.

 Roasted shoulder of pork recipe

-6 to 8 pounds of bone in pork shoulder or Boston butt
+6 to 8 pounds of bone from a pork shoulder or Boston butt

 Salt and freshly ground black pepper